Search This Blog

 I have heard stories from older people about sapphires being found in “the park creek” in earlier times, though where this was and what was found, who knows?
 About 20 years ago I was invited to look at gravel being brought to the surface in a trench near the Grafton St causeway and this gravel certainly contained sapphire, spinel and zircon.
 I have also heard stories of sapphires being found in various parts of Glen Innes, all of which drain into the Rocky Ponds.

-The map is extracted from Quarterly Notes 103 (1997) (DIGS reference QN 103) and it clearly show gem bearing wash above the granite outcrops at Craigieburn.
+The map is extracted from Quarterly Notes 103 (1997) (DIGS reference QN 103) and it clearly shows gem bearing wash above the granite outcrops at Craigieburn.
 As with most of the town area, this is basalt country.

 It is worth downloading the following document from DIGS: GS1969/576 Prospecting Reports Rocky Ponds Creek 1969.
 I have reproduced a copy of RE Brown’s report relating to it from Exploration Data Package for the Glen Innes 1:100,000 Sheet Area” (1995).
 The DIGS reference is GS1995/231.